5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_PCH_SPI_Controller_(SSDT-XSPI)/README.md

 - iMac20,x (10th Gen)

 ## Checking if you need `SSDT-XSPI`
-If your system has an existimg PCH SPI Controller, it will be listed in Hackintool:
+If your system has an existing PCH SPI Controller, it will be listed in Hackintool:

 ![Hackintool](https://user-images.githubusercontent.com/76865553/166139767-1a21a57b-9ea8-419d-82e6-5d1fabdefed5.png)